isabella232/step-package-template/README.md

 Any step packages built from this template will be compatible with Octopus Server v2021.3 and newer.

+> Note: You don't have to use the template, but if you don't you will need to set everything up manually, and currently we have no guide on how to do this.

 To learn more about step packages, consult the [step package documentation](https://github.com/OctopusDeploy/step-api/blob/main/docs/StepPackages.md).

+## How to use this template

+1. Click the "Use this template" button above to create a new GitHub repository using this template.
+2. Clone the repository to your machine.
+3. Use the steps listed in the *Building the step package* section below to build and deploy the step package.

 ## Project structure